CottageLabs/oarr/README.md

     GET /record/<id>

-Get the whole record for the registry entry with the given ID.
+Get the whole record for the registry entry with the given ID (will contain register and admin data)

 ### Discovery (Read-Only)